Support our work ❤️

 • Crowd tip: Leaving is the pinch point — hang back 20–30 mins after the final set

 There is no better football atmosphere in London than on the final day, when all matches kick off at the same time.
 Every match starts at the same time, and the whole city keeps an eye on the scores.
-It's a real end-of-season party at pubs and sports bars.
-DONE WITH WORDTUNE AND NEW TOOL
+A real end-of-season party at pubs and sports bars.

 Dates: Sunday 24th May 2026